Updated: Oct 6

 All afternoon and evening as I drove through the brightest reds of our fall so far, I thought of Ken, flying for almost seven hours into spring.
 He should be landing in Lima, Peru soon, changing hemispheres, seasons, languages, proximity to the ocean (as in right next to versus 1,400 miles from), and even time to some extent.

 Being close to someone who is going someplace neither of you have ever been is one way to have a window into the magic of what might come into his/her view.
 Add to this a restless mind and propensity for imagining things, and I’ve been picturing Ken looking out the window, wondering if he can see the ocean or just layers of clouds.
 Since I’m a little claustrophobic when it comes to hours sealed up in an airplane, I’m glad I have the advantage of simple imagination.
-But I also wonder about what he’ll find when he lands, how the air will feel, what strange and likely wonderful new world will envelop him.
+But I also wonder about what he’ll find

 I remember that when Ken and I went to Kenya 25 years ago, we arrived in the middle of the night, and were swept off by Ken’s sister and her husband to a room in a convent somewhere in Nairobi.
 I don’t remember anything we saw, heard or did, just a lot of motion in a very surrealistic world of night we emerged into after 18 hours of air travel.
 The room was simple, we were exhausted, the bed was heaven.